 The statistics clearly show how proper care is vital in helping children achieve – and while children from safe homes achieve best, looked-after children show better outcomes than children in need, indicating the important role foster care can play in a child’s development.

 The numbers also suggest that young people under care with independent fostering agencies (IFAs) are more likely to return home than those being fostered through the local authority.
 At Compass Fostering, we strive to return foster children to their birth families, as this is a positive outcome for children and young people.

 We can see from the statistics that children in care face significant challenges compared to non-looked-after children.
 The majority of children entering care are teens coming from abusive or neglectful homes and are in need of extensive support to help them get a fresh start so they can live up to their full potential.

 That’s why it’s so important to equip foster carers with the proper training and tools to support foster children.
 At Compass Fostering, we offer extensive training and one-to-one support for our foster carers, including courses in:

 • Unaccompanied Asylum-Seeking Children and Young People (UASC)

 • Secure Base

 • Cultural Awareness and Diversity

 If you’re ready to make a difference in the life of a child, please get in touch to find out more about becoming a foster carer with Compass Fostering.
-Foster care stats can be daunting to look at, but it gives us a good idea about what we are doing as an IFA and in what areas we can improve to support our children.
+Children in foster care statistics can be daunting to look at, but it gives us a good idea about what we are doing as an IFA and in what areas we can improve to support our children.